-Growing Rhubarb - advice on how to grow Rhubarb
+Growing Rhubarb - the essential guide on how to grow Rhubarb

 Growing Rhubarb is relatively simple in cool climates and unlke most vegetables rhubarb is a perennial and so can be left in the ground and will return a crop for many years (around 10 to 15 years).
 Rhubarb is quite a hardy crop and is able to withstand lack of water.
 Apart from applying fertiliser rhubarb will survive and produce good yields with little other tending.